zhumeisongsong/timeline-resume/src/index.md

 :::details Front-End Lead @[Monstarlab Japan](https://monstar-lab.com/jp) (2018/12 ~ 2021/11 · 3 yrs)

-In December 2018, I moved to Japan and continued my career at **Monstarlab Japan**, where I further expanded my skills in an international setting.
-As a front-end tech lead in a multinational development team, contributing not only to individual projects but also to improving the overall development quality of the company through standardization.
+I moved to Japan and continued my career at **Monstarlab Japan**, where I further expanded my skills in an international setting.
+As a Front-End Tech Lead in a multinational development team, I contributed not only to individual projects but also to improving the overall development quality of the company through standardization, such as the common auth module (OAuth 2 standard), mock server, and front-end template for new projects, among others.

 🌱 Project: Coffee Label Print Web App